 Music Theory Placement Exam

-All students admitted as music or music history majors and those who are considering changing their major to music or music history must take the Music Theory Placement Examination.
-The exam will be offered on the second day of each First Year Orientation session from 10:00 am - 11:00 am in 209 Covel Commons.
-Contact the New Student & Transition Programs office at (310) 206-6685 to sign up for one of the exams.
+All students admitted as, or interested in being, Music, Ethnomusicology, or Music History majors must take the Music Theory Placement Exam.
+The exam will be offered on the second day of each First Year Orientation session from 10:00 am – 11:00 am in 209 Covel Commons.

 Mandatory Education Program

-As part of UCLA’s commitment to creating and maintaining a healthy and safe environment for all students, all incoming students must go through a mandatory education program that includes the topics of sexual assault, domestic violence, dating violence, and stalking.
+As part of UCLA’s commitment to creating and maintaining a healthy and safe environment for all students, all incoming students must go through a mandatory education program that includes the topics of Title IX, sexual assault, sexual harassment, domestic violence, dating violence, and stalking.
 These programs are in accordance to state, federal and University mandates (see below).

 State, Federal and University Codes Pertaining to Prevention and Education for Sexual Assault, Domestic Violence, Dating Violence, Stalking, and Harassment